Generation of mechanical interference fringes by multi-photon counting: Introduction

-To understand radiation pressure consider the reflection of a single photon from a mechanical resonator.
-The reflection imparts a momentum---inversely proportional to the wavelength---onto the resonator and concurrently the optical field acquires a phase-shift---proportional to the mechanical displacement.
-This momentum, however, is typically very small compared to the quantum noise of the resonator due to weak optomechanical coupling.
+To understand the radiation pressure interaction between light and a mechanical resonator, consider a single prompt reflection by a single photon.
+The reflection imparts a momentum---inversely proportional to the photon's wavelength---onto the resonator, and concurrently the optical field acquires a phase-shift---proportional to the mechanical displacement.
+The momentum transferred to the mechanical resonator is typically very small compared to its quantum noise due to the weakness of the radiation-pressure interaction.
 In order to enhance the strength of this interaction, experimental efforts often employ an optical cavity to increase the number of reflections~\cite{RMP2014}.
-Utilising such cavity enhancement, the seminal works of Bose, Jacobs, and Knight~\cite{BJK99}; and Marshall \etal~\cite{Marshall03}, proposed using a superposition of the optical vacuum and a single photon to generate optomechanical entanglement with the motion of a mechanically oscillating mirror forming part of a Fabry-Perot cavity.
-In this case, the mechanical resonator is subject to a quantum superposition of the identity operation (no photon present) and a displacement operation (single photon present), thus generating a mechanical Schr\"{o}dinger-cat state.
+Utilising such cavity enhancement, the seminal works of Bose, Jacobs, and Knight~\cite{BJK99}; and Marshall \etal~\cite{Marshall03}, proposed using a superposition of the optical vacuum and a single photon to generate optomechanical entanglement with the motion of a mechanically oscillating mirror forming part of a Fabry-Perot cavity, which opened an avenue to explore mechanical decoherence mechanisms.